I Predict A Riot (But What If I'm Wrong?)

 It could be argued that it is impossible to know exactly what music someone will be into without actually asking them first.
 Age, dress sense and hair style can often give good indications, but just as no human being is exactly the same as another, you could say that no person’s music taste is exactly the same either.

-The full article can be found in Pro Mobile Issue 76, Pages 32 - 34.
+The full review can be found in Pro Mobile Issue 76, Pages 32 - 34.